jeffreyevans/measures/README.md

 3.  **Creation of *y* parameters and model design matrix**

+Note; these processing steps are implementing in the BuildTreatments.R script.

     1. For "current" paramter, calcualte the expected median LAI and fCOV for the growing seasions (or non-raniy season) representing the last year of data in the timeseries.

     2. For "change" paramter, calcualte the expected median LAI and fCOV for the growing seasions (or non-raniy season) representing the first year and last year of data in the timeseries.
 The change is the delta of current and baseline.